“What if my lawyer doesn't have time to learn the system?"

 Let’s compare Scenario A (Founder Richard works with his lawyer on the platform) and in Scenario B (Founder Richard works with his lawyer without it) to see the differences.

 Scenario A: Founder Richard works with lawyer on the platform

 Founder Richard runs through the “Grant Shares or Options” workflow, the platform then automatically creates the Board Consent as well as the Option Grants, which Founder Richard sends to his lawyer Ron for review.
 Lawyer Ron sees the documents for the first time, reviews them, and makes edits if needed.
 If Lawyer Ron makes changes to the documents, he’ll route them back to Founder Richard so that Richard can see what’s changed and then send the documents out for signature.
-If Lawyer Ron thinks the documents are in good shape, he’ll simply indicate that they’re ready to be circulated for signature with the click of a button.
+If Lawyer Ron thinks the documents are in good shape, he’ll approve them and they'll be sent out for signature immediately.